 Best for someone who wants to earn the most cash back at supermarkets: Blue Cash Preferred card

-In general, the Blue Cash Preferred card offers the best rewards value for the average cardholder, despite its $95 fee.
+In general, the Blue Cash Preferred card offers the best rewards value for the average cardholder, despite its $95 annual fee (waived for the first year).
 In particular, it makes a great grocery card.
-No other card can match the Blue Cash Preferred card’s 6 percent cash back at U.S. supermarkets, and it doesn’t take much grocery spending to offset the card’s annual fee (only $1,500 in supermarket purchases per year).
+No other card can match the Blue Cash Preferred card’s 6 percent cash back at U.S. supermarkets, and it doesn’t take much grocery spending to offset the card’s ongoing annual fee (only $1,500 in supermarket purchases per year).
 You can earn $360 cash back on U.S. supermarket purchases each year if you spend just enough to reach the card’s $6,000 cap on its 6 percent cash back bonus (approximately $500 in U.S. supermarket purchases per month).

 Best for someone who wants to spend a modest amount: Bank of America Cash Rewards card